lexicaQ/ionos-mailer/README.md

 1. Navigate to the project root in your terminal.
 2. Execute: `npx prisma studio`
 3. Access the dashboard at `http://localhost:5555`.
-    -   **Inspect Traffic**: View the `Job` table to see distinct recipients and timestamps.
-    -   **Verify Security**: Inspect the `SmtpSettings` table to confirm that passwords are stored as encrypted cipherstrings.

-#### Method 2: Database Provider Console
+#### Method 2: Database Provider Console (Neon)
-If hosted on managed infrastructure (Neon, Supabase, AWS RDS):
+If hosted on Neon:
-1. Log in to your provider's console.
+1. Log in to the [Neon Console](https://console.neon.tech).
-2. Use the built-in SQL Editor or Table Explorer.
+2. Use the SQL Editor to query your tables directly.

-#### Method 3: SQL Client Connection
-Connect via any standard PostgreSQL client (TablePlus, DBeaver, Postico).
--   **Connection String**: Use the `POSTGRES_URL` defined in your environment variables.

 ---